 Peaks in Teenage Alcohol Use: Recognizing When It’s No Longer Recreational

-Excessive teenage alcohol use is associated with self-medicating underlying emotional issues, sensation-seeking, identity exploration, and social learning more so than adult substance abuse, therefore requires different treatment options considering developmental differences.
+Excessive teenage alcohol use is associated with self-medicating underlying emotional issues, sensation-seeking, identity exploration, and social learning more so than adult substance use, therefore requires different treatment options considering developmental differences.
 Alcohol is the most commonly used substance in the United States.
 By age 15, around 30% of teenagers have had at least one drink.
 By 18, this number has doubled.
 Around 20% of high schoolers report that they drink five or more drinks at a time when they do drink.
-Some of the reasons that alcohol is so commonly abused by teens is widespread availability and an overall cultural acceptance of alcohol abuse.
+Some of the reasons that alcohol is so commonly overused by teens is widespread availability and an overall cultural acceptance of alcohol use.
 Both factors encourage teens to experiment with alcohol and often eventually leads to experimentation with more dangerous substances and risky behavior.

 When the Party is Over